ocbe-uio/public-slides/README.md

 This is a repository for open slides presented to the public.
 It is not to be confused with the private repository hosted on our [UiO Enterprise GitHub page](https://github.uio.no/ocbe/meeting-notes-and-slides), designed to host presentations containing private or sensitive information.

+By "open slides", we mean licensed by CC-BY-SA-4.0.
+You can read more about it on the [License](#license) section below.

 # File structure

 ## The `Presented` folder